 If the external port access still fails usually a firewall prevents the access and has to be reconfigured accordingly.
 On Linux this concerns settings of

 ufw etc. Consult the corresponding manuals of the software used.
-On Windows the integrated Windows Firewall is configured by Veyon automatically as long as the option Enable firewall exception in the Network settings is set to its default value (enabled).
+On Windows the integrated Windows Firewall is configured by Veyon automatically as long as the option Enable firewall exception in the Network is set to its default value (enabled).
 If a 3rd party firewall solution is used it has to be configured such that the TCP ports 11100 (primary service port) as well as 11400 (demo server) can be accessed externally.

-When using Key file authentication it has to be enabled and the key files on master and client computers have to correspond.
+When using key file authentication it has to be enabled and the key files on master and client computers have to correspond.
 On client computers the public key file needs to have the same content as on the master computer.
 If the access still fails in some circumstances the access permissions are wrong.
 The Veyon Service needs to have read permissions on the public key file while the user of Veyon Master has to be able to read the private key file.
-If the problem remains the Base directories of the key files should be deleted on all computers and a new keypair generated on the master computer.
+If the problem remains the Key file directories of the key files should be deleted on all computers and a new keypair generated on the master computer.
 Then the public key needs to be imported again on all client computers.

 Settings for computer access control¶

 An erroneous configuration of computer access control can lead to problems with accessing computers.
 Initially it’s recommended to disable the Computer access control completely using the Veyon Configurator.
 Now you can determine which configured computer access control method is configured improperly.

 When using User groups authorized for computer access you have to check whether the list of authorized user groups is complete and whether the accessing user is member of one of these groups.